Sejong Insider

 1X2 Betting as a Probability Framework

-The 1X2 betting system is a structured framework designed to represent all realistic match outcomes within regulation time.
+The 1X2 system is a structured framework designed to represent all realistic match outcomes within regulation time.
 Rather than predicting results, it manages uncertainty by distributing probability across Home, Draw, and Away outcomes.

 How Match Result Markets React to Team News: A Deep Analysis of Betting Dynamics